britzl/publicexamples/examples/websocket/README.md

 The client implementations provided by lua-websocket include synchronous websockets (ie blocking), coroutine based using [copas](https://github.com/keplerproject/copas) and asynchronous using [lua-ev](https://github.com/brimworks/lua-ev).

 The synchronous implementation does not work very well in a game where it's not acceptable to block execution while sending or receiving data on a websocket.
 The coroutine based websocket using copas should work well in a game, but it adds another dependency.
 Finally, the lua-ev based websockets require C libraries to work, which currently is not possible in a cross platform way in Defold.
 This means that the copas based client is the best bet in a Defold game.
 However, this solution has its drawbacks as we will see in the section below.

+All three of the implementations will take care of websocket handshake and encode/decode of websocket frames.

 # some very important notes and gotchas
 Emscripten will automatically create websocket connections when creating sockets.
+Emscripten will take care of the websocket handshake and encode/decode of the frames.
 This means that the all three of the above mentioned websocket implementations will fail in a Defold game built for HTML5.

 This example provides a fourth client implementation that is coroutine based using non blocking sockets and on HTML5 builds it bypasses the websocket code and interacts with the socket directly.